networknt/light-doc/content/tutorial/common/discovery/multiple.md

         com.networknt.apid-1.0.0: https://localhost:7444,https://localhost:7445
 ```

-Also, so that we can see different end points being hit, lets disable the connection
-caching in the request to `API D`.
+Also, to see different endpoints being hit, let's disable the connection caching in the request to `API D`.

 Change the following section in `DataGetHandler.java`:

 ```java
 if(connection == null || !connection.isOpen()) {
     connection = getConnectionD();